 20,000 LITERS : The amount of water needed to produce one kilogram of cotton; equivalent to a single t-shirt and pair of jeans.

 These statistics are astounding, but it gets worse, it takes a shit load of energy to care for that cotton “T”.
 One load of washing uses 40 gallons of water.
 One load of drying uses 5 times more energy than washing.
 In fact, skipping the ironing and drying of your t-shirt saves a third of its carbon footprint.
+You can also air-dry your clothes, this helps them to last way longer.

 Related post: A Complete Guide On How To Buy Vintage Clothing